 Sansevieria Trifasciata Black Coral

-How to take care of a Sansevieria Black Coral
+How much light does a Sansevieria Black Coral need?

 Sansevieria plants have more vibrant colors if they are placed in bright spots, so if you place them in dark places, their leaves will turn into dark green.